georgiagracetully/georgiagracetully.github.io/_portfolio/project-6.md

 | Tryptophan   | AGGACCGG&CCGCCACU        | ((xxx(((&)))xxx))             | 2.4 mM         | 1.3               |
 | Theophylline | GAUACCAG&CCCUUGGCAGC     | (xxx((((&)xxx)))xxx)          | 2.0 mM         | 20                |

 This table is adapted from Supplementary Table 14 from the [paper](https://www.nature.com/articles/s41592-022-01605-0#Sec36) **RNA secondary structure packages evaluated and improved by high-throughput experiments** .

+My first attempt at fine-tuning involved manipulating how the model processed the sequence features.
+The most simple example inlcuded just passing the mean of the sequence feature into a linear layer with an output of 2 (for both the log of the riboswitch KD with and without ligand bound).
+However, my attempts at processing the sequence features did not work, and predictions on the test set were essentially the same for each sequence.

+My second attempt  at fine-tuning